-Microsoft Security Essentials main window opens.
-Make sure Home tab is open.
+Microsoft Security Essentials' main window opens.
+Make sure the Home tab is open.
 In the right part of the window click Full under Scan Options.
 Then click Scan now.

 Wait until the scan is complete (this might take several hours).
 Well, you can do some work if you have a fast computer, or you can call your friends or do some exercise...

-If everything's fine, you can safely close MSE window.
+If everything's fine, you can safely close the MSE window.

-If something malicious has been detected, Microsoft Security Essentials will turn its status to red or yellow-orange and present a big button named Clean PC after the scan is complete.
+If something malicious was detected, Microsoft Security Essentials will turn its status to red or yellow-orange and present a big button named Clean PC after the scan is complete.
 Click that button.
 If you've configured MSE to apply automatic actions, the cleaning process might have already started.

 Microsoft Security Essentials will then quarantine or delete the item and present a success message.
 Click Close.
 In some cases, a restart is required to remove all traces of malicious software.